cdeck3r/instablog/docs_site/content/post/deployment.md

 +++

 The software shall run on a Linux Server.
+The server deployment and execution scripts are contained in https://github.com/cdeck3r/instablog/tree/master/deploy.

 We assume, the instablog installation resides in `$HOME/instablog`.

 ### Update